Teachers' Retirement System of the State of Illinois: Membership

 TRS members fall into the following categories: active, inactive, annuitant, and beneficiary.

-Active members are full-time, part-time, and substitute Illinois public school personnel employed outside the city of Chicago in positions requiring licensure by the Illinois State Board of Education.
-Persons employed in certain state agencies and statewide or national organizations related to education are also active TRS members.
+Active members are Illinois public school personnel who work full-time, part-time, or as substitutes, employed outside the city of Chicago in positions requiring licensure by the Illinois State Board of Education.
+Persons who are employed in certain state agencies and statewide or national organizations related to education are also active TRS members.
 As of June 30, 2021, there were 159,027 active members.

 Inactive members are no longer contributing to the System but have service credit that will entitle them to draw a benefit or refund when statutory eligibility requirements are met.
 As of June 30, 2021, there were 145,769 inactive members.

 Annuitants are persons receiving a retirement annuity or disability retirement annuity.
 Beneficiaries are persons receiving a survivor benefit or reversionary annuity.
 As of June 30, 2021, there were 127,518 annuitants and beneficiaries.